Anagh72/Anagh72.github.io/publications.md

 ### <a name="submitted"></a>Submitted articles

-- Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
+-  **Chattopadhyay, A.**, Deb, S. A spatio-temporal model for binary data and its application in analyzing the levels of COVID-19 spread.
 Under revision.
 Preprint available on request.
-Poster presentation at the Applied Statistics Conference 2021 (virtual).
+- **Chattopadhyay, A.**, Deb, S. Poster presentation at the Applied Statistics Conference 2021 (virtual).